gpuskaric/robotsquidward.github.io/cv.md

 Served as Vice President and President of the University of Dayton chapter of the Association of Computing Machinery. *2012→2014*

 ## Contact Me & References
-Please do not hesitate to reach out to me directly via my email, [ajkueterman.com](http://ajkueterman.com), or by phone/voicemail.
+Please do not hesitate to reach out to me directly via my [email](mailto:ajkueterman@gmail.com), here on [ajkueterman.com](http://ajkueterman.com) (my networks below), or by phone/voicemail.

 References will be provided upon request.